+Ruwan Bagaja -

-Maqamat Al-Hariri: "Ruwan Bagaja" - Original
+Bagaja" - Original

-Ruwan Bagaja - Transmutated Hausa Version
+Transmutated Hausa Version

-Plate 1: Global and Glocal versions of Maqamat Al-Hariri
+Plate 1: Global and Glocal versions of Magamat Al-Hariri

 Thus even the cover artwork was designed to imitate the original-setting the pace for artistic and literary adaptation among the Hausa.
 However, other sources used to write Ruwan Bagaja included the core plot element from The Brothers Grimm Fairy Tales (especially The Water of Life from where the book derived its title) Sinbad the Sailor, and stories from Thousand and One Nights.
 Thus Ruwan Bagaja actually marked the transition from Istanci - direct translations of other works into Hausa - to its adaptive variety, Imamanci - the "transmutation" the literature of the Other, into Hausa mindset.
-As Imam further revealed, he was taught the art of literary transmutation by Rupert East who conducted on Monday 28th June 1976.
-An English translation of the same article by Ibrahim Sheme was published in New Nigerian Weekly, Friday November 14, 1997, pp12 and 14.
+As Imam further revealed, he was taught the art of literary transmutation by Rupert East who

 ...taught me many dos and don'ts.
 For example, he taught me never to allow a miscreant to triumph over a good character in any fictional story, such as a cheat or a fraud, even if he appears to be winning in the beginning and he is being highly respected and praised.
 That it is better to make him the loser at the end...On translation, he said if someone utters something nice, either in English or in Arabic, or any other language, when translating it into Hausa you shouldn't be enslaved to the wordings of the statement, trying to act like you're translating the Koran or the Bible.
-What you're supposed to do, as long as you fully understand what the man said, is to try and show genius in your own language just as he did in his, i.e. yours should be as nice in Hausa as his was nice in English.
+What you're supposed to do; as long as you fully understand what the man said, is to try and show genius in your own language just as he did in his, i.e. yours should be as nice in Hausa as his was nice in English.
 That way Dr. East kept teaching me various techniques of writing until I understood them all (Pwedden 1995, p.
 87) (emphasis added).